-3.5 L3 loop conformation in the presence of L-captopril
+3.6 L3 loop conformation in the presence of L-captopril

-Figure 6 shows that, within the uncertainty of the experiments, the localisation space of the indole sidechain of Trp28 is invariant with respect to the presence or absence of captopril.
-Conservation of the L3 loop conformation with and without inhibitor is supported by the close similarity in all the PCSs observed for Trp28 in the NOE-relayed [13C, 1H]-HSQC spectra (Fig. 2 and 3).
-In the [1H,15N]-HSQC spectra of the mutant N172C with C2 tag, however, the PCSs observed for Trp28 $H^{\epsilon 1}$ appeared somewhat smaller without than with captopril (Fig. S5b).
+Figure 6 shows that, within the uncertainty of the experiments, the localisation space of the indole side chain of Trp28 is invariant with respect to the presence or absence of captopril.
+Conservation of the L3 loop conformation with and without inhibitor is supported by the close similarity in all the PCSs observed for Trp28 in the NOE-relayed $[^{13}C, ^{1}H]$ -HSQC spectra (Figs. 2 and 3).
+In the [1H,15N]-HSQC spectra of the mutant N172C with a C2 tag, however, the PCSs observed for Trp28 H^{ε 1} appeared somewhat smaller without than with captopril (Fig. S5b).
 As the PCSs of backbone amides were very similar in the absence and presence of the inhibitor (Fig. S12), this difference in PCS suggests a change in L3 loop conformation, contradicting the observations made with the selectively 13C-labelled samples.
-As discussed above, using the smaller PCS of Trp28 H^{ε1} did not sufficiently change its localisation space in the free protein to render it incompatible with the coordinates of the structure 5EV6.
-Therefore, as far as the data of the 15N-labelled samples indicate a conformational change of the L3 loop between the free and bound state, it is small.
-We attribute the differences in PCSs observed between the selectively 13C-labelled and uniformly 15N-labelled samples to differences in sample preparation of unknown origin, which are also reflected by different numbers of weak unassigned cross-peaks (Figs 2, 3, S5 and S6).
+As discussed above, using the smaller PCS of Trp28 $H^{\varepsilon 1}$ did not sufficiently change its localisation space in the free protein to render it incompatible with the coordinates of the structure 5EV6.
+Therefore, as far as the data of the 15N-labelled samples indicate a conformational change in the L3 loop between the free and bound states, it is small.
+We attribute the differences in PCSs observed between the selectively 13Clabelled and uniformly 15N-labelled samples to differences in sample preparation of unknown origin, which are also reflected by different numbers of weak unassigned cross-peaks (Figs. 2, 3, S5 and S6).

-The cross-peak intensities of the Trp28 sidechain resonances are relatively weak compared with those of the other tryptophan sidechains, suggesting that Trp28 is subject to dynamics that broaden its resonances.
-Its cross-peaks appeared slightly weaker in the presence than in the absence of inhibitor (Fig. 2 and 3), suggesting a change in dynamics caused by the inhibitor binding.
-Previous NMR studies of metallo- β -lactamases reported faster $R_2(^{15}N)$ relaxation rates of the L3-loop tryptophan sidechain in the presence than in the absence of inhibitor, which was attributed to dampened dynamics (Huntley et al., 2000; Softley et al., 2020).
+The cross-peak intensities of the Trp28 side-chain resonances are relatively weak compared with those of the other tryptophan side chains, suggesting that Trp28 is subject to dynamics that broaden its resonances.
+Its cross-peaks appeared slightly weaker in the presence than in the absence of inhibitor (Figs. 2 and 3), suggesting a change in dynamics caused by the inhibitor binding.
+Previous NMR studies of metallo- β -lactamases reported faster $R_2(^{15}N)$ relaxation rates of the L3-loop tryptophan side chain in the presence than in the absence of an inhibitor, which was attributed to dampened dynamics (Huntley et al., 2000; Softley et al., 2020).
 In the presence of dynamics, the localisation spaces determined in the present work must be considered averages that do not report on the amplitude or direction of motions.

-3.6 Localisation spaces of tryptophan side chains other than Trp28
+3.7 Localisation spaces of tryptophan side chains other than Trp28

-As the tagging sites had been designed to analyse the conformation of the L3 loop, they were positioned at similar distances from the L3 loop and therefore not optimal for determining localisation spaces of the other tryptophan residues.
-Nonetheless, clear differences were observed in the PCSs of the $H^{\xi 2}$ and $H^{\epsilon 1}$ atoms (Fig. 2), allowing the separation of the respective localisation spaces, which also proved to be in excellent agreement with the conformations of the side-chain indoles of Trp62, Trp124 and Trp147 as found in the crystal structure (Fig. S15), whereas the data were insufficient to determine the sidechain conformation of Trp176.
+As the tagging sites had been designed to analyse the conformation of the L3 loop, they were positioned at similar distances from the L3 loop and were therefore not optimal for determining localisation spaces of the other tryptophan residues.
+Nonetheless, clear differences were observed in the PCSs of the $H^{\xi 2}$ and $H^{\varepsilon 1}$ atoms (Fig. 2), allowing the separation of the respective localisation spaces, which also proved to be in excellent agreement with the conformations of the side-chain indoles of Trp62, Trp124 and Trp147 as found in the crystal structure (Fig. S15), whereas the data were insufficient to determine the side-chain conformation of Trp176.